skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 #### Wise Choices of Many Alternatives: You know what you want

 Perfection is ambiguous.
-Ironically, it is not the Excalibur II which keeps the Final Fantasy IX perfect game from having an objective standard - it's the unavoidable EXP and your personal definition of *perfect* stats.
+Ironically, it is not the Excalibur II which keeps the Final Fantasy IX perfect game from having an objective standard &ndash; it's the unavoidable EXP and your personal definition of *perfect* stats.
 There are a number of options to choose from and in the end, none of them are inherently better or worse than the others, it's just that there is no one, single correct way.
 For the indecisive, this challenge ends at the start of Disc 3, so decision time will come sooner or later.

 Get ready for one of gaming's best perfect game challenges; here we go!